 Psychology.
 It’s a science and it’s a profession.
 At the heart of both is the study of the human mind and how it affects behaviour.
 How do emotions work?
-What influences motivation – and how can we harness it?
+What influences motivation.
+And how can we harness it?
 What part does perception play in how communities function?
 If it’s to do with human behaviour, it’s to do with psychology.

-And when you start your career in psychology with an undergraduate degree from Charles Sturt, you’re putting yourself in the best position for success.
+Moreover, when you start your career in psychology with an undergraduate degree from Charles Sturt, you’re putting yourself in the best position for success.
 After all, more Charles Sturt undergrads get jobs after they complete their degree than any other uni in Australia.
 And, graduates from our undergrad psychology courses get well paid for their expertise.

 Or Judith Gullifer, who helps train psychologists to work in rural and regional locations.

-“My most memorable career moment was working for the community and seeing the difference you can make, particularly when you’re working with children and young people.
+“My most memorable career moment was working for the community and seeing the difference you can make.
+Particularly when you’re working with children and young people.
 Seeing them grow and develop – then become contributors to their community.
 And knowing that you’ve had an impact.
 You’ve been able to shape that somehow.
 Psychologists have such an important role to play in these small communities – not just for individual members, but for the community itself.

 Start your psychology journey